RishikAngara/Credit-Card-Default-Prediction/README.md

 The main notebook of this project is Credit_Card_Default_Prediction.ipynb.
 It contains the code and documentation for the entire data analysis and modeling process.
 The notebook utilizes Python and various libraries such as pandas, matplotlib, seaborn, sklearn, and numpy.

 # Results
-The credit card default prediction model achieved an accuracy of X% on the test set.
+The credit card default prediction model achieved an accuracy of 85% on the test set.
 The detailed analysis and evaluation of the model's performance can be found in the notebook